SamiOksanen/SamiOksanen/README.md

 My passion is always to be creative.
 I love to see things that I have made - things that I can be proud of.

-Send an email to sami.oksanen95@gmail.com or visit samioksanen.fi to learn more.
+Send an email to sami@samioksanen.fi or visit samioksanen.fi to learn more.

 Specialities: Java, Spring, Maven, REST, T-SQL, PL/SQL, JavaScript, ES6, React, Node, jQuery, Docker, Python, Swift, HTML5, CSS3, CI/CD, Adobe Photoshop CC